abramicf/WeatherApp/README.md

 ### Getting Started

-###To get started, fork and clone this file to your local machine, navigate to the folder in the terminal and type the following commands:
+###To get started, fork and clone this repo to your local machine, navigate to the repo folder in your terminal and type the following commands:
 > npm install
 > npm start